fritz-marshal/fritz/doc/user_guide.md

   }
 }
 ```

+TIP: When debugging your filter with Compass, you may want to play around with this stage: try selecting an object
+that must have passed the filter (when using the second database, that must have happened on July 6, 2020) by
+specifying `"objectId": "<ZTF object id>"`, or turning it off altogether to make Mongo look at all the alerts stored
+in the sample database.

 - The image cutouts are stored per alert, but generally not needed for the filtering purposes.
 The [`$project`](https://docs.mongodb.com/manual/reference/operator/aggregation/project/) stage